 Gerber daisies are inexpensive and come in a huge variety of intense colors, so if you know someone who loves a splash of red, bright pink, orange, yellow (and plenty of other bright hues), this is a joyful option.

 Succulents are probably my favorite bouquet alternative, because you can keep them around for years (so no waste!).
-You could make a group of small succulent plants into a unique bouquet, or go bouquet-free and give a living wreath, like this one from Organic Bouquet.
+You could make a group of small succulent plants into a unique bouquet, or go bouquet-free and give a living wreath.
 Succulents come in a huge variety of shapes and sizes, and while they need light, all they require otherwise is infrequent watering.

 And who says it has to be flowers?